-We can characterize secure interactions in terms of key security concepts [ISO/IEC 27002]: confidentiality, integrity, authentication, authorization, non-repudiation, and availability.
-The confidentiality integrity authentication are secured in terms of key security concepts [ISO/IEC 27002]:
+2966 We can characterize secure interactions in terms of key security concepts [ISO/IEC 27002]:

 confidentiality, integrity, authentication, authorization, non-repudiation, and availability.
 The concepts for secure interactions are well -defined in several other standards and publications.
 The security concepts are therefore not explicitly defined here, but are discussed related to the SOA ecosystem perspective of the SOA-RAF.